Shifting Your Perspective: How Data Visualization and Six Sigma Can Guide Your Organization in New Ways

 Cheryl L. Mucha

-Cheryl L. Mucha, CPA, is the owner of CFO Your Way LLC, which creates pathways to profitability for growing local businesses with its outsourced accounting services.
+Cheryl L. Mucha, CPA, is the managing member of CFO Your Way LLC, a fractional CFO and accounting resource for growing local and family-owned businesses.